 Termination of a temporary employment relationship

 A temporary employment relationship ends naturally when the agreed time period is over or when a particular assignment has been completed.
 The parties can nonetheless make an agreement that the employment relationship may be terminated during the employment period.
 If there is no such agreement about termination, the employee will be required to work the remainder of the agreed time period.
-If the temporary employment relationship has lasted more than 1 year, the employee must receive at least 1 month’s notice about the date of their last working day in accordance with the Working Environment Act section 14-9 and the Civil Service Act section 7.
+If the temporary employment relationship has lasted more than 1 year, the employee must receive at least 1 month’s notice about the date of their last working day in accordance with the Working Environment Act section 14-9.

 Protection against termination due to illness

 An employee who is away from work due to illness cannot be dismissed for this reason during the first 12 months after the incapacity for work occurred.
 It is important to note that the employee is not «protected» from dismissal for other reasons during this period.
 For example, an employer may dismiss an employee because they need to downsize.